Which patients are suitable for SDR

 Exclusion criteria may include:

-• Children with severe scoliosis, SDR is not recommended as it may make this worse.
+• Children with severe scoliosis or spinal deformity, SDR may make this worse.

 • Children with injury to other areas of the brain which affect balance and co-ordination.

-• Where restriction of joint movement is due to contracture rather than spasticity.
+• Where restriction of joint movement is due to fixed contracture rather than spasticity.

-• Previous spinal fusion surgery which could be considered a relative contra-indication.
+• Previous spinal fusion surgery which will make SDR very difficult.

 Are there alternatives to SDR?